shashankyo/NewMonkey_News/README.md

-News Application built using React programming language and News API.
+News Application built using React programming language with the help of News API.
 Features used:
 1.UseState
 2.UseEffect